A Survey of Data Agents: Emerging Paradigm or Overstated Hype?: L0--L1: From Manual Labor to Preliminary Assistance

-Traditionally, addressing these issues relies on expert-driven attribute alignment and entity disambiguation.
-Such approaches are labor-intensive, costly, and difficult to scale~\cite{christendata, lenzerini2002data}.
-The initial introduction of LLM-based methods to assist with data integration tasks presents a substantial advancement to mitigate these gaps, marked as L1 data agents.

-\etitle{Schema Matching.} The adoption of L1 data agents for schema matching has progressed from in-context learning to task-specific fine-tuning and, more recently, integration into sophisticated multi-stage pipelines, all operating on a prompt-response basis essentially.
+\etitle{Schema Matching.} The adoption of L1 data agents for schema matching has progressed from in-context learning to task-specific fine-tuning and integration into multi-stage pipelines, operating on a prompt-response basis essentially.

 \ptitle{In-Context Learning and Fine-tuning.} Some studies deploy off-the-shelf LLMs directly through zero-shot or few-shot learning.
-For instance, Narayan et al.~\cite{narayan2022can} use serialized attribute values and optional task demonstrations as input and demonstrated that even under few-shot settings only using column names can outperform traditional deep learning approaches~\cite{zhang2021smat}.
-As the demand for adaptability increases, task-specific fine-tuning has been employed to improve schema matching performance.
-Table-GPT\cite{li2024table} performs multi-task fine-tuning across both complex reasoning tasks and simpler table operations, while Jellyfish~\cite{zhang2024jellyfish} focuses on meticulous prompt design and output reasoning.
+Narayan et al.~\cite{narayan2022can} serialize attribute values as input and showcase the effectiveness of few-shot learning in schema matching.
+To improve adaptability, task-specific fine-tuning has been employed.
+Table-GPT~\cite{li2024table} performs multi-task fine-tuning, while Jellyfish~\cite{zhang2024jellyfish} focuses on meticulous prompt design and output reasoning.

-\ptitle{Hybrid and Multi-Stage Systems.} To address even more complex matching scenarios, recent approaches embed LLMs within multi-stage systems: In these, pretrained language model embeddings first filter candidate attributes, and then LLMs determine final correspondences using a multiple-choice formulation~\cite{seedat2024matchmaker, sheetrit2024rematch}.
-Magneto~\cite{liu2024magneto} exemplifies this two-stage approach: a smaller language model (SLM) performs initial ranking, followed by LLM re-ranking.
-This method also leverages synthesized data to fine-tune the SLM, reducing the need for manual labeling while addressing LLM context window limitations.
+\ptitle{Hybrid and Multi-Stage Systems.} To address more complex matching scenarios, some approaches embed LLMs within multi-stage systems, which typically use pretrained embeddings to filter candidates, after which LLMs determine the final correspondences~\cite{seedat2024matchmaker, sheetrit2024rematch}.
+Magneto~\cite{liu2024magneto} exemplifies this by using a smaller language model (SLM) trained on synthesized data for initial ranking, followed by LLM re-ranking.